deltawave-tech/pcp/DOCUMENTATION.md

 ### Autodiff Engine

-The autodiff module (`autodiff.zig`) provides automatic differentiation capabilities using the Compile-Time Plan Approach:
+The autodiff module (`autodiff.zig`) provides automatic differentiation capabilities using the Compile-Time Plan Approach, which offers excellent performance and type safety:

 - **Plan Types with Gradient Methods**: Each operation plan includes its own gradient computation method:
   ```zig